Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 }
 ```

+When implementing the slab functionality and applying it to `file.c`, please be cautious in handling synchronization and race condition issues.
+Since the object we are replacing in `file.c`, the `ftable` object, contains `ftable::lock` to ensure the correct operation of `filealloc`, `filedup`, and `fileclose`, students can either add a new lock in `file.c` or reuse `file_cache::lock` for the implementation.

-When implementing slab functionality and applying slab to `file.c`, please pay close attention to synchronization and concurrency issues.
-In MP2, students are required to place `acquire` and `release` at the entry and exit points, respectively, of slab API-related functions, adopting the most conservative approach to ensure safety, as shown below.
+In MP2, students are required to add `acquire` and `release` at the entry and exit points of the slab API-related functions, respectively, to ensure execution safety in the most conservative manner.
+An example is shown below.

 ```c
 void some_api(struct kmem_cache *cache, ...)